swaziloo/halloween/creatureControl/README.md

 ![The Creature Control 5x12 PCB](images/cc5x12-001.png)
 ## 5x12 v1.0 ##
 Provides a 5-volt 3-amp power rail to supply 3 servos and 2 steppers controlled by a RP2040-Zero which is also wired to incorporate 2 LEDs, 2 motion sensors, the DFPlayer Mini mp3 player and a pin header for the remaining pins.
-Easily programmable using Arduino libraries.
+Designed to be hand-soldered and easily programmable using Arduino libraries.

 *Gerber files have been produced for JLCPCB but may work elsewhere.*